Pump Up the Volume (film): Awards

-The movie won the Golden Space Needle Award at the Seattle International Film Festival, beating out the festival favorite, Denys Arcand's Jesus of Montreal.
-Reportedly, some audience members booed when the film was named the winner.
-Moyle's film also won the Audience Award at the Deauville Film Festival.
-At the 6th Independent Spirit Awards, Pump Up the Volume received nominations for Best Feature, Best Male Lead, Best Director, and Best Screenplay.
+The movie won the Golden Space Needle Award at the Seattle International Film Festival, beating out the festival favorite, Denys Arcand's Academy Award-nominated Jesus of Montreal.
+Some audience members booed when the film was named the winner.
+It won the Audience Award at the Deauville Film Festival.
+At the 6th Independent Spirit Awards, it was nominated for Best Feature, Best Male Lead, Best Director, and Best Screenplay.

 Musical adaptation

 In 2019, Point Park University's Conservatory of Performing Arts announced that it would be producing the world premiere production of the musical adaptation in conjunction with RWS Entertainment as a part of their 2019-2020 season.
 Jeff Thomson, composer, and Jeremy Desmon, book and lyrics, first started the project in 2006.
 They brought the preliminary script and music to workshop sessions at Godspeed Musicals, The Human Race Theatre, and finally Seattle's 5th Avenue Theatre in 2016 to "test its legs".

 The world premiere production was set to open April 3, 2020, at Pittsburgh Playhouse's Highmark Theater, but was put on hiatus due to the COVID-19 pandemic.